symfony/symfony-docs/page_creation.rst

 #. *Create a controller and a method*: This is a function where *you* build the page and ultimately
    return a ``Response`` object.
-You'll learn more about :doc:`controllers </controller>` in their own section, including how to return JSON responses.
+You'll learn more about :doc:`controllers </controller>` in their own section, including how to return JSON responses;

 #. *Create a route*: In ``config/routes.yaml``, the route defines the URL to your
    page (``path``) and what ``controller`` to call.
-You'll learn more about :doc:`routing </routing>` in its own section, including how to make *variable* URLs;
+You'll learn more about :doc:`routing </routing>` in its own section, including how to make *variable* URLs.

 .. _annotation-routes: